People With Disabilities Are Being Excluded from Mainstream Jobs – How to Make Sure Your Supply Chain Isn’t Part of the Problem

 In honor of National Disability Employment Awareness Month, we want to bring attention to the importance of corporate supply chains.
 What do we mean?

-Around the world, companies across a wide range of industries are carefully – and for good reason – ridding their supply chains of contractors who engage in child labor, human trafficking, and unlawful wage practices, and committing affirmatively to fair treatment of workers and fair trade.
+Around the world, companies across a wide range of industries are carefully – and for good reason – ridding their supply chains of contractors who engage in child labor, human trafficking, and unlawful wage practices, and committing affirmatively to fair treatment of workers (Link opens new website) and fair trade (Link opens new website).
 This is the right thing to do and it’s smart business, as consumers increasingly expect corporations to reflect their social, ethical and environmental values.

 But many of these same companies have not questioned whether the vendors in their supply chains exploit or vastly underpay workers with disabilities.
 This failure to ensure the fair treatment of people with disabilities in their supply chains is a reputational risk for these companies, a red flag for their customers, and a barrier to inclusion and opportunity.